NGSolve/ngsPETSc/docs/src/PETScPC/stokes.py.rst

                    printrates=True, initialize=False)
    Draw(gfu)

-Using an augmented Lagrangian formulation, we were able to converge in only two iterations.
+Using an augmented Lagrangian formulation and a direct inversion of the velocity block, we were able to converge in only two iterations.
 This is because the augmented Lagrangian formulation improves the spectral equivalence between the mass matrix of the pressure space and the Schur complement.

 .. list-table:: Preconditioners performance